Somerset County, New Jersey: County government

+In June 2025, Elizabeth Graner was appointed to fill the commissioner seat expiring in December 2025 that had been held by Doug Singleterry until his resignation from office to take a position as a judge of the New Jersey Superior Court.

+Democrats captured their first countywide office in 2018 since 1979, and in 2019 won a majority on the county commission for the first time since 1964.
+Republicans have not won a county-wide office since 2017.
 Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers."
-These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).
-Constitutional officers, elected on a countywide basis are:
+These officers are the county clerk and county surrogate (both elected for five-year terms of office) and the county sheriff (elected for a three-year term).
+Constitutional officers, elected on a countywide basis, are: